-Beginning with the fall 2014 catalog year, all Sustainability Studies students are required to take nine credits of upper division (junior/senior level) elective courses.
+All Sustainability Studies students are required to take nine credits of upper division (junior/senior level) elective courses.
 If you're interested in honing your business knowledge and skills, consider making your required electives also count as courses for the Business Emphasis Area (see below).
 Also consider using your elective course selections to develop your knowledge and skills in other areas that can prepare you for future work in your personal and professional life, such as permaculture design (SUS 350 and 351, 7 credits total).
-Undertaking an internship can be especially helpful in developing your skills for employment.
+CMC offers a Certificate of Completion in Permaculture Design that consists of these two courses (see below).
+Undertaking an internship can also be especially helpful in developing your skills for employment.
 Consider taking SUS 416, Careers and Professional Skills in Sustainability, as an important opportunity to develop your résumé, your job searching and interviewing skills, your ability to locate and apply for graduate level education, and/or your sustainable entrepreneurship plans in the nonprofit or for-profit realm.